On Colombia's San Andres, a historic church's roots run deep

 “For a young person like me, it’s finding my roots — it’s good to know where we come from,” said the Rev. Shuanon Hudgson, 26, the church’s associate pastor.

-“It’s like Marcus Garvey says,” Hudgson continued: “‘A people without knowledge of their past history, origin and culture is like a tree without roots.’
+“It’s like Marcus Garvey says,” quoting the Jamaica-born, early 20th-century Black nationalist: “‘A people without knowledge of their past history, origin and culture is like a tree without roots.’
 And this church has been a pillar.”

 Under the tree, a stone plaque commemorates the birth of the congregation: “Baptist work was established here by Rev. Phillip Beekman Livingston (Jr.) in 1844.”